We understand that it’s not always easy to stop smoking. We are here to support you to protect your baby and yourself.

 Although the safety of any product cannot be guaranteed, especially in pregnancy.
 In recent years more people are stopping smoking with e-cigarettes than any other method.
 Public Health England suggests that based on what we know at this time, e-cigarettes are less harmful than smoking tobacco cigarettes.
 Read the document here which includes more information on using e-cigarettes in pregnancy.

 If your partner smokes then help them to quit smoking too.
 Couples who quit smoking together have more chance of success.
-Watch how Victoria and her partner Mark quit smoking together when she found out she was pregnant:
+Watch this video of how Victoria and her partner Mark quit smoking together when she found out she was pregnant.

 If you live in Pontefract or Wakefield Click here to access support to quit